Documentation

 print(f"\n_DOWNLOAD_BUTTON[{file_name}.xlsx]")

-This will provide an image, link and download button like:
+This will provide the following image, link and download button: